editfmah/sharkorm/README.md

 ```

 ###Supported parameters to `SRKQuery`
-Shark supportes the following optional paramaters to a query:
+Shark supports the following optional parameters to a query:

 ####where, whereWithFormat (and with parameters).
 This is the query string supplied to the query, and can contain format specifiers along with object to be placed into the query as normal parameter options.
 Supported format specifiers are `%@`,`%i`,`%u`,`%d`,`%s`,`%f`,`%ul`,`%ull`.